-- A. Meets minimum requirements from CA: - Performance at a competent level, as assessed at the annual performance review - IV certification - All appropriate training is completed and ongoing - Additional training undertaken if required for the Research Nurse role - · All SOP training completed and signed off; up to date and undertaken in timely manner - Current ICH-GCP and CPR certification - A minimum of 1040 hours worked at Research Nurse 2.0 - Continues to work regular hours average of 15 hours per week over a three-month period
+- Performance at a competent level, as assessed at the annual performance review with CNM, completing self-reflection on current performance template. - IV/Venepuncture certified. - All appropriate training is completed and ongoing. - Additional training undertaken if required for the Research Nurse role, working in all dedicated areas of research, patient, HV and other therapeutic areas. - All SOP training completed and signed off; up to date and undertaken in timely manner - Current ICH-GCP (via NZCR ICH-GCP training) and CPR certification. - Education and support for new staff where possible. - Target error rate of 5% or less as measured by Query Log reporting. - A minimum of 1040 hours worked at Research Nurse 2.0 - Continues to work regular hours average of 15 hours per week over a three-month period (checked quarterly)